wso2/cellery-samples/hello-world/README.md

     }
 };

-# The Cellery Lifecycle Build method which is invoked for building the Cell Image.
-#
-# + iName - The Image name
-# + return - The created Cell Image
 public function build(cellery:ImageName iName) returns error? {
     return cellery:createImage(helloCell, iName);
 }

-# The Cellery Lifecycle Run method which is invoked for creating a Cell Instance.
-#
-# + iName - The Image name
-# + instances - The map dependency instances of the Cell instance to be created
-# + return - The Cell instance
 public function run(cellery:ImageName iName, map<cellery:ImageName> instances) returns error? {
     string vhostName = config:getAsString("VHOST_NAME");
     if (vhostName !== ""){